Read's Department Stores: Branch stores

 The second store was built as one of the two anchors in the new Trumbull Shopping Park (the state's first mall), 6.7 miles from downtown Bridgeport.
 The store had three floors, (220,000 ft2), and was located in the south section of the mall where Target stands today.

-Allied expanded the store into a chain in the 1950s and 1960s.
+Allied expanded the store into a chain in the 1960's thru the 1980's.

-By then they were up to six stores in Fairfield and New Haven Counties in Connecticut.
+By then they were up to six stores in Fairfield and New Haven Counties in Connecticut, and Westchester County in New York.

 Transition

 In 1981, Allied closed Read's landmark downtown store, leaving behind a boarded-up building as a reminder of Bridgeport's brighter past.
 It moved the store into space recently vacated by Gimbel's at the nearby Lafayette Plaza Mall in downtown Bridgeport.

 In 1983, Read's opened a New York location in the Jefferson Valley Mall in Yorktown Heights.
 Around 1985 its television and radio commercials featured the jingle, "Reads, Your Something Special Store".
-Read's operated in its hometown of Bridgeport until 1987 when Campeau Corp. of Canada, which had bought Allied Stores, merged it into Allied's sister division, Jordan Marsh of Boston, Massachusetts, and the stores subsequently took on the Jordan Marsh name.
+Read's operated in its hometown of Bridgeport until 1987 when Campeau Corp. of Canada, which had bought Allied Stores earlier, merged it into Allied's sister division, Jordan Marsh of Boston, Massachusetts, and the stores subsequently took on the Jordan Marsh name.

-In 1988, Campeau acquired Federated Department Stores of Cincinnati, Ohio and operated it in conjunction with Allied, subsequently declaring bankruptcy in 1990.
-As a result of the overall decline of Bridgeport's downtown shopping area, the Lafayette Plaza store closed in 1989, and all but the Trumbull and Jefferson Valley stores were closed by 1992 under the Federated/Allied Stores bankruptcy filing.
+In 1987, Campeau acquired Federated Department Stores of Cincinnati, Ohio and operated it in conjunction with Allied.
+As a result of the overall decline of Bridgeport's downtown shopping area, the Lafayette Plaza Jordan Marsh store closed in 1991, and all but the Trumbull and Jefferson Valley stores were closed by 1993 under the Federated/Allied Stores bankruptcy filing.